Raghav010/NetSpeed/README.md

     - ##### **sqlite3**(_install using pip_)
 - ##### **speedtest-cli**(_install using your distro's package manager_)

-_Note:This software will only collect wifi speed data when the machine is NOT on suspend_
+_Note : This software will only collect wifi speed data when the machine is NOT on suspend_

+_Note : If NSpause and plotSpeed arent working run `source ~/.bashrc`_